fingacode/processing-kinect/README.md

 This code is given as is.
 You may have to tweak the code if you want to use a different controller.
 I was using SPOUT to send video signal to Resolume.
-SPOUT is only works on Windows.
+SPOUT only works on Windows.
 You'll need to replace it with Syphon on Mac OS.

 I don't intend on maintaining this repo.